mjadair/picos-assessment/README.md

 I did as advised and only spent a couple of hours on this task.

 - Should I have expected to spend more time I would have considered making a reusable Form component -- but quickly realised that trying to plan what state should be passed to this form that could keep it universal proved time consuming!
-So stuck to creating it as a page.
+So stuck to creating it as a page in this instance.
 - I included one very basic test to show an awareness.
 Again, this is something I would consider improving upon with more time to spend.

 # Picos Frontend Assessment